Little Brick House

 Design & Interiors Housing

-Renovation and extension for rural family house in San Giovanni in Persiceto, Bologna
+Renovation and extension of a rural family house in San Giovanni in Persiceto, Bologna

-If an buildings are not used, they fall into ruins.
-The first challenge in a rehabilitation is adaptation to contemporaneity without altering its essence.
-The house was built in 1954 with a brick structure, wooden roof, central staircase, three floors and two rooms per floor, a simple, austere and very common typology in the area.
-The first necessary intervention has been the structural consolidation of the building, modifying only the distribution of the spaces.
+If an architecture is not used, it falls into ruin.
+For this reason, the first challenge in a renovation is to adapt it to the contemporary without altering its essence.
+The house was built in 1954 with a brick structure, wooden roof, central staircase, three floors and two rooms per floor; a simple, austere and very common typology in the area.
+The first necessary intervention was the structural consolidation of the building, with only minor modifications to the distribution of the spaces.

 Ellen is Swedish and Michele is Italian.
-Each of them comes form and different culture and they wanted their new house to reflect both of them.
-Michele felt quite represented by the traditional local house in Bologna, so the newly built extension was the perfect opportunity to transfer and discover typical elements of the Swedish architectural culture.
-Large windows with natural pine woodwork where it is customary to put a table lamp on the mantelpiece during the night hours, or the use of exposed brick as an exterior finish, this game of duality also facilitated the recognition of the new and the pre-existing.
+Both have a different culture of living and their new house had to reflect both.
+If Michele felt represented in the traditional local house, we had the opportunity to transfer elements typical of Swedish architectural culture to the newly built extension, such as large windows with natural pine joinery where it is customary to place a table lamp on the mantelpiece during the evening hours, or the use of exposed brick as an exterior finish.
+This play of duality also facilitated the recognition of the new and the pre-existing.

-When faced with a renovation or building project, it is inevitable to renew our commitment to the environment; every decision has a positive or negative repercussion.
-As a 70 year old building inevitably needs an adaptation, we decided to be radical in this.
-The house had to tend as far as possible to the standards of the passive house, enhancing the thermal inertia of the container, seeking maximum efficiency of the facilities and using -where possible- natural materials or elements built and produced by local producers.
+When faced with a renovation or building project it is inevitable to renew our commitment to the environment; every decision has a positive or negative impact.
+A 70 year old building inevitably needs to be adapted, so we decided to be radical in this.
+The house had to tend as far as possible to passive house standards, enhancing the thermal inertia of the container, seeking the maximum efficiency of the installations and using wherever possible natural materials and built by local producers.